rewinfrey/ActionLogic/README.md

   end
 end

+# ActionTasks are invoked by calling an `execute` static method directly on the class:
 result = ActionTaskExample.execute(:expected_attribute1 => "example", :expected_attribute2 => 123)

+# The result object is the shared context object (an instance of ActionContext):
 result # => #<ActionLogic::ActionContext expected_attribute1="example", expected_attribute2=123, status=:success, example_attribute1="New value from context attributes: example 123">
 ```